-- Sources of law: Constitutions, Constitutional statutes, ordinary statutes, law decrees, legislative decrees and delegated legislation.
-Constitutional amendment.
+- General Introduction: sources of law, constitutions, constitutional amendments constitutional statutes, ordinary statutes, law decrees, legislative decrees and delegated legislation, bye-laws and regulations.

-- Forms of State and Forms of Government.
+- Forms of State and Transitions to Democracy.
+Forms of Government.
 Electoral laws.

-- Constitutional and Supreme Courts: composition, role and functions.
+- Constitutional Justice: composition, role and functions of Constitutional and Supreme Courts.
 The fundamental aspects of American and European models of constitutional review.
 Classification of Court judgments and analysis of decision-making techniques.

 - Political, economic and civil rights and related safeguards in a comparative context.

-- Special Part that may be decided at the beginning of the course
+- Special Part that shall decided at the beginning of the course.

 - The written exam consists of 40 multiple choice questions and 1 short essay.
 The exam format will be the same for attending and non-attending students, but the content will be different (see above).